shaungallagher/derived-attributes/README.md

 For instance, if your JSON object contains a list of customer transactions, one useful derived value might be `average_order_value`.

 This library provides a fast, succint way of defining and computing these derived attributes.
-These definitions can be stored and managed in a variety of formats: in CSV files, in a database table, or in the codebase itself.
+(Essentially, the library becomes your processing layer.)
+The derived attributes you define can be stored and managed in a variety of formats: in CSV files, in a database table, or in the codebase itself.

 ## Example